Sometimes, I compare myself to other patients.

 I know so much of this is illogical.
 I understand how organ donation works.
 I know I didn’t “cheat”, and that if I hadn’t been the sickest potential recipient at the time, I would not have got this kidney, but still, over a year down the line, I’m still trying to get my head around it all.

 Back to the list my friend and I made after my transplant.
-It was never a “reverse bucket list” of sorts, but it was a collection of things I wanted, of things I felt like I should do now I was “healthy”.
+It was never a “reverse bucket list” of sorts, but it was a collection of things I felt like I should do now I was “healthy”.
 As if I had to prove how much my life had changed for the better.
 This list, and the things on it, seemed hugely symbolic and vitally important.

 Eighteen months later, I can’t remember what most of them were.
 I think that says a lot.